Covenant, FRSC Seek to Improve Relationship

 In his remarks, the Deputy Vice-Chancellor, Professor Shalom Chinedu, who represented the Vice-Chancellor, Professor AAA.
 Atayero, reiterated that the University enjoys a good relationship with the Ota Unit Command.
 He highlighted training programme and issuance of driver’s license as two examples of areas where the University and the FRSC had collaborated.

-While assuring the new Commander that the University will seek to maintain the good relationship, Professor Chinedu, on behalf of the CU Management, wished him a very successful tenure.
+While assuring the new Commander that the University will seek to maintain the good relationship, Professor Chinedu, on behalf of the Covenant Management, wished him a very successful tenure.

 Also at the meeting were the Registrar, Mrs. Mary Aboyade; Director, Financial Services, Pastor Bayo Oladehinbo; Director, Vice-Chancellor’s Office, Dr. David Omole; and some Special Marshals.